-IT 150 Industrial Circuits Sem: F
+IT 150 Industrial Circuits

 This course will provide an overview of the common electronic devices and circuits used in industrial applications.
-The topics covered include basic dc and ac theory, transformers, motors and motor controls, programmable logic controllers (PLCs) and a review of hydraulics and pneumatics.
+The topics covered include basic de and ac theory, transformers, motors and motor controls, programmable logic controllers (PLCs) and a review of hydraulics and pneumatics.